Are there Bursa proxies for gold?

 • An investor can only guess how the business fundamentals would change as a result of daily or weekly changes in gold prices.
 But this is enough to influence market sentiments and hence changes in market prices.

 As for the second question, the approach is to compare the gain from investing in gold with the gain from investing in proxy companies.
-In the Bursa Malaysia context, it is better to invest in gold.
-This conclusion is the same as that for other parts of the world.
+In the Bursa Malaysia context, it is better to invest in gold proxies.
+This conclusion is different for other parts of the world that focus on gold miners rather than jewellers.

 End